The 8 Biggest Mistakes Live Streamers Make (Update)

 If you’re a fan of watching live streams, then you know it’s more gratifying when the host acknowledges your presence than ignoring you.
 Unlike linear TV, many live streams are two-way to some degree and allow audience members to leave comments, so it’s good etiquette to thank people for said comments and answer their questions.
 Even a “Thanks for joining, User, good to have you,” goes a long way.
 Of course, you can’t acknowledge everyone, but viewers will see you interacting with them and will reciprocate the engagement.

-Many laypeople might see streamers famous on Twitch for playing video games on YouTube live for real-time makeup tutorials and think, it can’t be that hard, right?
-A lot of work goes into successful live streaming, especially for organizations that host events like concerts, classes, meetings, ceremonies, and more.
-Streaming’s complexity leaves room for error, but you’ll set yourself on a better path by avoiding the biggest streaming mistakes mentioned above.
-Enterprise streamers would also be wise to take advantage of Wowza Video, your fully integrated video solution for glass-to-glass delivery.
+Many laypeople might see streamers famous on Twitch for playing video games or YouTube live for real-time makeup tutorials and think, it can’t be that hard, right?
+But the truth is a lot of work goes into successful live streaming, especially for organizations that host events like concerts, classes, meetings, ceremonies, and more.
+Streaming’s complexity leaves room for error, but you’ll start on the right foot by avoiding the biggest streaming mistakes mentioned above.

 Search Wowza Resources